 First view of Titan's surface The pebbles are made of dirty water ice.
 Image courtesy of NASA.

-Comets have long elliptical orbits that carry them from the chilly outreaches well beyond Neptune to nearer our Sun.
-As comets approach the Sun (within about 280 million miles or 450 million kilometers), they heat up and their ice begins to sublimate — change from a solid directly to a gas.
+As comets approach our Sun [within about 450 million kilometers (280 million miles)], they heat up and the ice begins to sublimate, transforming from a solid into a gas.
 The gas and dust forms an “atmosphere” around the nucleus called a "coma."
-Material from the coma gets swept into tails that are millions of miles long.
+Material from the coma gets swept into the tail.

 As comets move close to the Sun, they develop tails of dust and ionized gas.
 Comets have two main tails, a dust tail and a plasma tail.
 The dust tail appears whitish-yellow because it is made up of tiny particles — about the size of particles of smoke — that reflect sunlight.
 Dust tails are typically between 1 and 10 million kilometers (about 600,000 to 6 million miles) long.
 The plasma tail is often blue because it contains carbon monoxide ions.
 Solar ultraviolet light breaks down the gas molecules, causing them to glow.
 Plasma tails can stretch tens of millions of kilometers into space.
 Rarely, they are as long as 150 million kilometers (almost 100 million miles).
 A third tail of sodium has been observed on Comet Hale-Bopp.

 Comet Hale Bopp, taken by Joe Orman, showing the long, straight, blue plasma tail and the broader, shorter, whitish dust tail. [email protected]

 Comets are surrounded by a broad, thin (sparse) hydrogen cloud that can extend for millions of kilometers.
 This envelope cannot be seen from Earth because its light is absorbed by our atmosphere, but it has been detected by spacecraft.